 It is worth noting that you’ll be able to reconnect to matches this season though, so if your internet went down and you’d like to jump back into the game, you can do so now.

 Respawn has restricted certain tiers from playing with one another to combat boosting in Apex Legends.
+There’s no information to suggest that this is being changed for Season 15 – yet.
 So this season, players who are ranked Platinum and above can only party up with friends who are one tier different from them.